Your Next Guest Expert

 Sarah Olivieri is a nonprofit strategist with a passion for helping organizations thrive in the digital age.

-The founder and heart behind PivotGround, Sarah leads her team of digital experts to help human-service nonprofits increase capacity, deliver better programming, attract more funding, and make the world a better place.
+The founder and heart behind PivotGround, Sarah helps human-service nonprofits increase capacity, deliver better programming, attract more funding, and make the world a better place.

 She is also the creator of the Impact Method™ - a business framework for nonprofits designed to help them thrive in the digital age.

 Sarah received her BA from the University of Chicago with a focus on globalization and its effect on marginalized cultures, studying in Spain, Tanzania, and Cuba, and finally moving to Japan to teach English.
 In 2009 she completed a master's degree in Humanistic and Multicultural Education at SUNY New Paltz.

-When Sarah isn't developing strategies for clients or leading her team, you can often find her speaking or hosting seminars.
-She hosts a bi-weekly Facebook LIVE show where viewers can ask pressing digital marketing questions in real time and get honest answers.
-Sarah is also a mom and loves spending time with her 5-year-old son Lilo and enjoys cooking, sailing, knitting, and reading in her free time.
+When Sarah isn't developing strategies for clients, you can often find her speaking or hosting seminars.
+Sarah is also a mom and loves spending time with her 6-year-old son Lilo and enjoys cooking, sailing, knitting, and reading in her free time.

-How to get more done at your nonprofit without spending more money
+You don't need more money!
+How to increase your organization's capacity without spending more money